45th Infantry Division (United States): Initial struggles

-On 1 September 1950, the 45th Infantry Division was activated as the first National Guard division to be deployed to the Far East theater since World War II.
-Nevertheless, it was not deployed to Korea until December 1951, when its advanced training was complete.
-Following its arrival, the division moved to the front line to replace the 1st Cavalry Division, who were then delegated to the Far East reserve, having suffered over 16,000 casualties in less than 18 months of fighting.

-Though the 45th remained de facto segregated as an all-white unit in 1950, individual unit commanders went to great lengths to integrate reinforcements from different areas and ethnicity into their units.
+The division did not actually deploy to Korea until December 1951, when its advanced training was complete.
+By the time it arrived in Korea, only half the division's manpower were National Guard troops.
+Though the 45th remained de facto segregated as an all-white unit in 1950, individual unit commanders went to great lengths to integrate reinforcements from different areas and ethnicities into their units.
 By 1952, it was fully integrated.
+Following its arrival, the division moved to the front line to replace the 1st Cavalry Division, which was then delegated to the Far East reserve, having suffered over 16,000 casualties in less than 18 months of fighting.

-Additionally, in an effort to reduce the burden on the National Guard, troops from the division were often replaced by enlisted and drafted soldiers from the active duty force.
-When it arrived in Korea, only half the division's manpower were National Guard troops, and over 4,500 guardsmen left between May and July 1952, continually replaced by more active duty troops, including an increasing number of African Americans.
-Though the division was no longer an "All-Oklahoma" unit, leaders opted to keep its designation as the 45th Infantry Division.
+Additionally, in an effort to reduce the burden on the National Guard, the term of service for National Guardsmen in Korea was initially set at 21, and later 24 months; over 4,500 Guardsmen left between May and July 1952, continually replaced by more active-duty troops and draftees, including an increasing number of African Americans.
+In August 1952, Congress approved a law authorizing the organization of "National Guard of the United States" (NGUS) units in states whose National Guard units were in federal service, which would bear the same designations as those on active duty.
+Before the establishment of the 45th Infantry Division (NGUS) on 15 September 1952, the returning Oklahoma Guardsmen were either separated from the service if their Guard enlistments had expired, or remained in inactive reserve status.
+As a result of this effort, two 45th Infantry Division units existed between 1952 and 1954; the National Guard 45th Infantry Division in Korea, and the 45th Infantry Division (NGUS) in Oklahoma.

 By the time the division was in place, the battle lines on both sides had largely solidified, leaving the 45th Infantry Division in a stationary position as it conducted attacks and counterattacks for the same ground.
-The division was put under the command of Eighth Army's I Corps for most of the conflict.
+The division was put under the command of the Eighth Army's I Corps for most of the conflict.
 It was deployed around Chorwon and assigned to protect the key routes from that area into Seoul.
 The terrain was difficult and the weather was poor in the region.
 The division suffered its first casualty on 11 December 1951.